ConsoleGameEngine/ConsoleGameEngine/README.md

 - GetHeight(); -- returns height of screen

 2. Keys buffer:
-This buffer contains 256 keys, and each key has 3 states:
+This buffer contains 256 keys and each key has 3 states:
 - Held
 - Pressed
 - Released.